Palais-Royal: Council of State

 The Council of State, created by Napoleon in 1799, inherited many of the functions of the earlier Royal Council, acting both as a consultant to the government and a kind of Supreme Court.
 It was installed in the Palais-Royal in 1875.

-The Conseil has its own courtyard, facing out onto the Place du Palais-Royal and the Rue du Rivoli.
+The Conseil has its own courtyard, facing out onto the Place du Palais-Royal and the Rue de Rivoli.
 Inside is the grand horseshoe stairway of honor, which curves upward along the walls to the landing on the first floor.
 It is decorated with theatrical effects, including ionic columns, and blind arches giving the illusion of bays.
 A trompe-l'oeil painting in an archway appears to give a view of a classical statue, above which putti hold wreathes around a bust of Cardinal Richelieu.
 The stairway was made by Pierre Contant d'Ivry in 1765.

-The most lavish room of the Council is the Hall of the Tribunal of Conflicts, a kind of courtroom installed in the former dining room of Duchess of Orleans, built by the architect Contant d'Ivry in 1753.
+The most lavish room of the Council is the Hall of the Tribunal of Conflicts, a kind of courtroom installed in the former dining room of Duchess of Orleans, built by the architect Pierre Contant d'Ivry in 1753.
 It still preserves much of its original decoration, with pilasters and columns, and decorative medallions of putti representing the four seasons and the four elements.
 The ceiling has a trompe l'oeil painting from 1852 depicting a balustrade and a view of the sky.